-This is riskiest method of forming an entity.
+This is least safe method of forming an entity.
 No online template is going to be a perfect match for your company.
-In legal matters, it won’t matter whether or not you understood the document you signed.
-These documents set the rules for your company.
-Doing it yourself is very risky business.
+Legally, it won’t matter whether or not you understood the document you signed.
+These documents set the rules for your company and they’re pretty ironclad, so opting to do them yourself is very risky business.

 Name and Register Your Business

-You know what entity you want, but what do you name it?
-I know, this is a tough decision.
+Now you know what entity you want, but what do you name it?
+I know.
+It’s a tough decision.
 Here’s some advice for vetting a name.

 Picking a Name

-Before choosing a name, check the availability of a related domain name.
+Before choosing a name, check the availability of related domain names.
 Domain names are more scarce than business names because they’re cheaper and easier to acquire.
-Regardless of your market, it’s very likely an online presence is key to your success.
+Regardless of your market, it’s very likely that an online presence will be the key to your success.
 If you decide on a business name and find an available related domain, you should purchase it immediately.
-At worst, you’ll lose $12.
-The most popular service for researching and buying domains is GoDaddy.
+Worst case scenario, you lose $12.
+The current most popular service for researching and buying domains is GoDaddy.

-Next, you need to search the US Patent and Trademark Office (USPTO) online database to make sure your business name isn’t already trademarked.
+Next, you need to search the U.S. Patent and Trademark Office (USPTO) search trademark database to make sure your business name isn’t already trademarked.
 If your name is trademarked, you’ll need to hire a lawyer to help you decided whether or not you should go forward with your business name.

 Registering with the Federal Government

-If you know the entity type and the name of your business, you’re ready to register with the federal government and the state.
+If you know your entity type and the name of your business, you’re all set to register with the federal government and the state.

 You can apply for an EIN online.
-You’ll get your EIN immediately after completing the application.
-Guard your EIN carefully.
-Your EIN is like the social security number of your company.
-You’ll use the EIN to register your company with the state and your bank.
+You’ll receive your EIN immediately after completing the application.
+Guard it carefully.
+Your EIN is basically the social security number of your company.
+You’ll use your EIN to register your company with your state and your bank.

 Registering with the State

-In the US, each state has its own set of rules about the organization and management of companies.
-Every company is registered on a state-by-state basis.
-Usually one department of a state is responsible for registering companies.
-You submit an application to start a company and soon after the state accepts or denies your application.
+In the United States, each state has its own set of rules regarding the organization and management of companies, and every company is registered on a state-by-state basis.
+There is usually a designated department responsible for registering companies.
+You will submit an application to start your company and soon after the state will accept or deny your application.

-If the state accepts your application, it will publish your company in a directory that lets everyone in the state know your business name is reserved.
-Once your company is published, other persons in the state will be (for the most part) precluded from using your business’s name in a similar industry.
+If the state accepts your application, it will publish your company in a directory that lets everyone in the state know that your business name is reserved.
+Once your company is published, nobody in your state should be able to use your business’s name in your industry or a similar industry.
 Don’t forget this is limited to the state in which you register.
-To make your registration national you need to file a trademark application with the USPTO.
+To make your registration national, you need to file a trademark application with the USPTO.

 Time to Start